-Surfboards are expensive, and most of them designed to ride certain types of waves.
-Whether you are looking to buy a used performance shortboard, a funky fish, fun hybrid, or a cruisy longboard – there are quite a few things to consider when purchasing a second-hand surfboard.
+Whether you are looking to buy a used performance shortboard, a fish, hybrid, or a cruisy longboard – there are quite a few things to consider when purchasing a second-hand surfboard.

 Different surfboards have entirely different characteristics, and getting a new “used” surfboard can be a fun process since you might end of with a board you’ll enjoy riding more than anything else you ever tried.